- Author: Moses

 28 And God blessed them.
 And God said to them, “Be fruitful and multiply and fill the earth and subdue it, and have dominion over the fish of the sea and over the birds of the heavens and over every living thing that moves on the earth.”
 29 And God went on to say, “Behold, I have given you every plant yielding seed that is on the face of all the earth, and every tree with seed in its fruit.
 You shall have them for food.
 30 And to every beast of the earth and to every bird of the heavens and to everything that creeps on the earth, in which there is a living soul, I have given every green plant for food.”
 And it was so.
 31 And God saw everything that he had made, and behold, it was very good.
 And there was evening and there was morning, the sixth day.

 2 Thus the heavens and the earth were completed, and all their hosts.
-2 By the seventh day God completed His work which He had done, and He rested on the seventh day from all His work which He had done.
-3 Then God blessed the seventh day and sanctified it, because in it He rested from all his work which God had created and made.
+2 And by the seventh day God completed his work which he had done, and he rested on the seventh day from all his work which he had done.
+3 Then God blessed the seventh day and sanctified it, because in it he rested from all his work which God had created and made.

 The Creation of Man and Woman